By Lisa Kelley @LisaKelleyWrite

 Will there be more trials?
 Yes.
 I may never win an award or even get a contract, but I will remain hopeful that my hard work will one day pay off.
 Maybe you’ve experienced rejection and even hurtful criticism of your writing, too.
 Don’t quit.
 Keep writing.
 Be like Grant and say, “…whatever happens there will be no turning back.”

-Lisa Kelley is a 2023 Genesis Award winner in Romance.
-She writes contemporary stories to entertain and to show the beauty of Jesus.
+Lisa Kelley writes witty, contemporary romances to entertain and to show people how beautiful Jesus is.
 An Arkansas native, Lisa is represented by Tamela Hancock Murray with the Steve Laube Agency.
-She loves to travel and spend time with her family and friends.
+In her spare time, she loves to travel and relax with her family and friends.